 - Relevant Problem Solving

 - Public Interest

 - Respectful Collaboration

 - Academic Integration

 These principles have been approved by the Center for Civic Engagement Advisory Council.
 Further explanations are available in the complete quality principles document.

 Civic Engagement Cornerstone Courses

 Courses that fulfill the Civic Engagement Cornerstone are available in many disciplines, with new classes added every semester.
-The CCE maintains a current list of CE Courses (pdf).
+The CCE maintains a current list of Civic Engagement designated courses (pdf).
 Faculty who are interested in adding the CE-designation to their course can complete the new course or course change form available on the faculty resource page.